muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

   to steer the packets along the SR path.

 * The PSID identifies the SR path in the context of the egress node of the SR path.

+There may be multiple paths (or sub-path(s)) carried in the label stack, for each path (or sub-path), there may be a corresponding Path Segment carried.
+A use case can be found in {{psid-nesting}}.

 Signaling of the PSID between the egress, ingress and possibly a centralized controller is out of the scope of this document.